willianantunes/willianantunes.com/content/blog/2024/02/2024-02-18-learning-hub-spoke-with-packet-tracer-and-deploying-it-through-terraform-on-azure.md

 ## Conclusion

-Suppose you are learning how to design and implement networking topologies.
+Suppose you have to learn how to design and implement networking topologies, though you only know the very basics.
 In that case, it's highly recommended to do it first on the Packet Tracer to comprehend theories, then go to a cloud service such as Azure.
 Learning by practice is fantastic because you consolidate everything through mistakes we usually face in production environments.

 [See everything we did here on GitHub](https://github.com/willianantunes/tutorials/tree/master/2024/02/hub-spoke-azure).